-To use AccupPoint successfully, we suggest utilizing all of the parts and pieces of AccupPoint.
-The three main parts are the Calendar, Billing, and Notes.
+To use AccupPoint successfully, we recommend utilizing the three main pieces: Calendar, Billing, and Notes.
 Continue reading to see how these three pieces connect.
 It was designed this way to keep you accountable for workflows and business processes.
 It will also help you succeed through an audit.

 The AccupPoint workflow starts on the Calendar!
 Here you create Client Appointments.
 Appointments do more than block time on your calendar as unavailable, Appointments are your proof of Service.

 An Appointment contains information that will be pulled into your Note and into your Invoice when you create them.
 Such as, Client Name, Service Date, CPT Code, and the time/length of Appointment.

 NOTE: A Service Type (CPT Code) MUST be entered on the Appointment in order to bill.

 AccupPoint Progress Notes are clinical documentation of the Sessions you have had with your Client.
 Progress Notes are the final side of the AccupPoint triangle.
 They exist in AccupPoint within the Client's Case and can be accessed by AccupPoint Administrators and the Staff Member Assigned to the Case (aka Clinician).

 NOTE: Dynamic Forms cannot replace Progress Notes in the Agenda.
 You can create a Dynamic Form to be your Progress Note, but AccupPoint will not recognize it as a Progress Note on the Agenda.
 Dynamic Forms are there to capture additional information that you need that is unique to your Practice.

 When you create your Progress Note from the Appointment on the Agenda (linked to the Appointment), the information listed above will pull into the Progress Note.